-About Non-Default User Permissions on UNIX Operating Systems
+Understanding Non-Default User Permissions on UNIX Operating Systems

-Changing the default permission setting reduces the security of the installation and your system.
-Oracle does not recommend that change the default permission settings.
+Changing the default permissions setting reduces the security of the installation and possibly your system.
+Oracle does not recommend changing default permission settings.

-If other users require access to a particular file or executable, use the UNIX sudo command or other similar commands to change the file permissions.
+If other users require access to particular files or executable, consider using the UNIX sudo command (or other similar command) in lieu of changing file permissions.

-Refer to your UNIX operating system Administrator's Guide or contact your operating system vendor, if you need further assistance.
+Refer to your UNIX operating system Administrator's Guide or contact your operating system vendor if you need further assistance.